nilrudradutta/nilrudradutta/README.md

 - 👋 Hi, I’m @nilrudradutta
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python language
+- 🌱 I’m currently learning react js
 - 💞️ I’m looking to collaborate on any kind of project
 - 📫 How to reach me ... email me on dnilrudra10@gmail.com